file9.ai

 Communications

-The telecommunications sector in Mauritius is robust, with high mobile and internet penetration rates.
-The Mauritius Broadcasting Corporation provides a variety of media services in multiple languages.
+Mauritius has a well-developed telecommunications network, with a high percentage of mobile and internet usage among its population.
+The Mauritius Broadcasting Corporation provides a diverse array of media channels.

 Key Metrics